 The City Council sets the goals and policies of the parks and trails system under Goal 8 of the Molalla Comprehensive Plan (Recreational Needs) and plans the projects and initiatives to achieve those goals in the City of Molalla Parks and Trails System Master Plan.
 Additionally, information on significant Parks projects and initiatives is made available on the Molalla Current and the City of Molalla Website.

-Helpful Links: Comprehensive Plan | Parks Community Program Committee | The Molalla Current
+Helpful Links: Comprehensive Plan | Parks Community Program Committee | The Molalla Current ial Estimated Estimate 7 100 Yes Over 7% 130

 City of Molalla Website | Parks & Trails Plan

 Activity Measures from Last Year, Performance Percentage from prior year.